c0mput3r5c13nt15t/c0mput3r5c13nt15t/README.md

 <b>Hello 👋</b><br>
-I’m Paul Maier and I'm a 17 year old student from Germany.
+I’m Paul Maier and I'm a 17-year-old student from Germany.

 <b>My interests 👀</b><br>
 I'm pretty much interested in everything that has to do with computer science, but my focus lies on: